bradleysigma/tirules/questions.md

 ### Resonance Generator (Breakthrough)
 - Does the Rebellion player make a breakthrough roll for The Fracture during setup?
+- If so, when do they do so?
+- In particular, will they do this before deciding on their starting technology?
+- Will they do so before the Keleres player decides on their starting technology?

-## The Clans of Saar
+## The Clan of Saar

 ### Floating Factory (Unit)
 - Say there's a combat between Saar and Yssaril.
-Saar has a dreadnought and Floating Factory, and Yssaril has a cruiser.
+Saar has a dreadnought and floating factory, and Yssaril has a cruiser.
 Both players produce hits.
 Saar uses SUSTAIN DAMAGE and Yssaril plays _Direct Hit_, destroying the dreadnought.
-Before Yssaril assigns the hit to their cruiser, are they blockading the Floating Factory (destroying it)?
+Before Yssaril assigns the hit to their cruiser, are they blockading the floating factory (destroying it)?
-- Also, if Saar loses their last ship in combat but then gets fighters from the Yin agent, is their Floating Factory blockaded during this time?
+- Also, if Saar loses their last ship in combat but then gets fighters from the Yin agent, is their floating factory blockaded during this time?
+- If the Saar player controls no planets and has no ground forces, are they eliminated if they move all of their floating factories into entropic scars, stripping them of PRODUCTION?

 ### Deorbit Barrage (Breakthrough)
 - Can the Saar player assign two hits to a unit with SUSTAIN DAMAGE?